Steps to ensure excellent IRR in Real Estate Projects

 The dilemma of the CEO of a Real Estate Major

 Mr. Mahindra Kumar, CEO of a major residential real estate company in India, Blu Homes, was facing a dilemma.
-He was under pressure to quickly improve internal rate of return (IRR) of his projects.
+He was under pressure to quickly improve the internal rate of return (IRR) of his projects.
 The problem was “how”.

 Even before the pandemic dealt a painful blow, the pressure on the real estate sector was evident to alli.
-Post 2013, sales of Blu Homes had stalled, unsold inventory had piled up and the internal rate of return (IRR) from the projects had dropped from 18- 21% realized between 2007-11 to 13-17%; moreover, the debt burden had more than trebled over the same period.
+Post-2013, sales of Blu Homes had stalled, unsold inventory had piled up, and the Internal Rate of Return (IRR) from the projects had dropped from 18- 21% realized between 2007-11 to 13-17%; moreover, the debt burden had more than trebled over the same period.

 The good news, however, was that his company had emerged whole from the COVID phase.
 Much of the inventory could be sold even during this time because of government subsidy supportii.
 Post COVID the company was now achieving YoY sales growth of 68%.
 Over the past two years Tier 2 and Tier 3 cities had emerged as hot spots for them, and they were setting unprecedented sales benchmarks.
-Despite the global economic slowdown this positive momentum was expected to continue, and the sector projected to grow to one trillion US dollars by 2030 (see figure belowiii).

 What more, there was a prevailing demand-supply gap in all segments (see figure belowiv).